-“There are two main drivers for the ISMP Course Correction,” states Richard Boase, Co-Chair of the Water Balance Model Partnership.
+“There are two main drivers for the ISMP Course Correction,” continues Richard Boase, Partnership Co-Chair.
 “First, we had observed that too many stakeholders were either unaware or had lost sight of the original purpose in developing an ISMP – which is to protect stream health.
 They had also lost sight of what integration means.
 The second significant driver is the ‘unfunded infrastructure liability’.
 Local governments are hard-pressed financially.
 Communities cannot afford the cost of traditional ‘pipe-and-convey’ drainage infrastructure.
 We are being asked to do more with less.”

 “Local governments in British Columbia are faced with this challenge: the initial capital cost of infrastructure is about 20% of the life-cycle cost; the other 80% largely represents a future unfunded liability.
 Fiscal constraints provide a powerful impetus for doing business differently to ‘achieve more with less’.”

 A Powerful Tool

 “An ISMP is a potentially powerful tool.
 It can influence other municipal processes for the better.
 It can generate the blueprint for integrated and coordinated action at a watershed scale,” adds Richard Boase.
 “This is the significance of the Bowker Creek Blueprint in the Capital Regional District.
 The four partner local governments —Capital Regional District, Victoria, Saanich and Oak Bay — now have a game plan for watershed redevelopment over the next 100 years.”